danielprofili/danielprofili.github.io/research.md

 Thus, if we can come up with ways to cleverly manipulate tropical resultants, it may be possible to deduce properties of the resultant polynomial with much less computational effort.

+Our main result is a collection of unique $$f$$-vectors sampled randomly and computed using tropical resultants of hypersurfaces much more quickly than is possible using Faugère's F4 and F5-type algorithms.
+Quantitatively: using Gfan and Python multiprocessing on a modern 16-core processor, over 100,000 four-dimensional resultants were computed in just over 9 hours; the same task using non-tropical methods could easily take several days or more.
+With these datasets comes several conjectures about the maximal structure of $$f$$-vectors of resultant polytopes in four and five dimensions.

 # Sampling of strong orientations